Michigan History Museum in Lansing Is Both Nostalgic and New

 How can I be so sure you ask?
 Here’s why:

-10 Reasons Families Love the Michigan History Center and Museum in Lansing
+10 Reasons Families Love the Michigan History Museum in Downtown Lansing

-The big tree growing in the middle of the History Center grounds is reason enough to love this Downtown gem.
-Here is my big list of reasons families love the Michigan History Center:
+The big tree growing in the middle of the History Center grounds is reason enough to love this downtown gem.
+Here is our big list of reasons families love the Michigan History Museum:

-Fun and Practical Reasons Families Love the Michigan History Center Museum and Library
+Fun and Practical Reasons Families Love the Michigan History Museum

-FREE Sundays: On Sunday admission is FREE to the Michigan History Center Museum.
-Surprisingly, this days is usually pretty calm and non-congested.
-If you’re looking to spend a nice leisurely Sunday morning or afternoon, the History Center is a great option.
+FREE Sundays: On Sunday, admission is FREE to the Michigan History Museum.
+Surprisingly, this day is usually pretty calm and non-congested.
+If you’re looking to spend a nice leisurely Sunday morning or afternoon, the History Museum is the ticket!

 All Ages Learn and Play: If I’m honest I like to explore just as much as my kids do.
 The trifecta of adventures is when 1. they are getting energy out 2. they are learning, and 3.
 I’m both learning and having fun too.
 The History Museum is perfect for this.
 Fact – This is a great spot for parents with toddlers.
 But, I recently learned that this was a location for my cousins work party!
 Not many places can say they are fully functioning for all ages in this way.

-Rotating Exhibit: The History Museum has some staple exhibits that haven’t changed in over 30 years.
-However, they have a first floor exhibit area that rotates throughout the year.
+Rotating Exhibits: The History Museum has some staple exhibits that haven’t changed in over 30 years.
+However, they have a first-floor exhibit area that rotates throughout the year.
 Find out what’s happening now and what’s coming here.

-River Trail Access: A perfect afternoon in the our household could conclude of a trip to the History Center, walking across the parking lot to the path between the Justice Building and the Capitol and following that to the River Trail.
-From that point the options are many for a great day in downtown Lansing.
+River Trail Access: A perfect afternoon in our household could conclude of a trip to the History Center, walking across the parking lot to the path between the Justice Building and the Michigan State Capitol and following that to the River Trail.
+From that point, the options are many for a great day in downtown Lansing.

-Great Parking: Their parking lot has easy access located on Kalamazoo street, and is free during the week.
+Great Parking: Their parking lot has easy access located on Kalamazoo street.
 Walk through the fantastic sculpture green area, or straight to the front door.
-Either way you’ve got a great spot and an even better view.
+Either way, you’ll always get a great spot and an even better view.

-What to Expect When Visiting The Michigan History Center Museum
+What to Expect When Visiting The Michigan History Museum

-Now that we know all of the great reasons to visit the History Center in Lansing, here are some things you’ll want to know before you go.
+Now that you know all of the great reasons to visit the History Museum in Downtown Lansing, here are some things you’ll want to know before you go.

 History Museum Hours and Admissions: